-To begin, when a person is faced with a trial from God (note: It is possible that in your eyes, this trial might be a minor one, not worth mentioning), He will make you distinctly aware that this is His hand upon you, and that it is He who arranged this circumstance for you.
+To begin, when a person is faced with a trial from God (this trial might be a minor one to you, not worth mentioning), He will make you distinctly aware that this is His hand upon you, and that it is He who arranged this circumstance for you.
 While you are still immature of stature, God will arrange trials in order to test you, and these trials will correspond to your stature, what you are able to comprehend, and what you can withstand.
 What part of you will be tested?
 Your attitude toward God.
 Is this attitude very important?
 Of course it is important!
 It is of special importance!
 This attitude in humans is the result God desires, so, as far as He is concerned, it is the most important thing of all.
 Otherwise, God would not spend His efforts on people by engaging in such work.
 By way of these trials, God wants to see your attitude toward Him; He wants to see whether or not you are on the right path.
 He also wants to see whether or not you fear God and shun evil.
 Therefore, whether you understand much or little of the truth at any particular time, you will still be faced with God’s trials, and following any increase in the amount of truth you understand, He will continue to arrange relevant trials for you.
 When you are once again faced with a trial, God will want to see whether your viewpoint, your ideas, and your attitude toward Him have experienced any growth in the intervening period of time.
 Some people wonder, “Why does God always want to see people’s attitudes?
 Hasn’t He already seen how they put the truth into practice?
 Why would He still want to see their attitudes?”
 This is mindless drivel!
 Given that God works in this manner, His will must lie therein.
 God constantly observes people from the side, watching their every word and action, their every deed and movement; He even observes their every thought and idea.
 God makes a note of everything that happens to people—their good deeds, their faults, their transgressions, even their rebellions and betrayals—as evidence with which to determine their outcomes.
 Step by step, as God’s work is elevated, you will hear more truths and come to accept more positive things and information, and you will gain more of the reality of the truth.
 Throughout this process, God’s requirements of you will also increase, and as they do, He will arrange more serious trials for you.
 His goal is to examine whether your attitude toward Him has progressed in the meantime.
 Of course, when this happens, the viewpoint God demands of you will conform to your understanding of the reality of the truth.

 As your stature gradually builds up, so will the standard that God demands of you.
 While you are still immature, He will set a very low standard for you to meet; when your stature is a little greater, He will raise your standard a bit higher.
 But what will God do after you have gained an understanding of all of the truth?
 He will have you face even bigger trials.
 Amid these trials, what God wishes to obtain from you, what He wants to see from you, is a more profound knowledge of Him, an actual reverence of Him.
-At this time, His requirements of you will be higher and “harsher” than they were when your stature was more immature (note: People might view them as harsh, but God actually views them as reasonable).
+At this time, His requirements of you will be higher and “harsher” than they were when your stature was more immature (people might view them as harsh, but God actually views them as reasonable).
 When God is trying people, what kind of reality does He wish to create?
 He is constantly asking that people give Him their hearts.
 Some people will say, “How can I give that?
 I have fulfilled my duty; I abandoned my home and livelihood, and I have expended myself.
 Are these not all instances of my giving my heart over to God?
 How else could I give my heart to God?
 Could it be that these weren’t actually ways of giving my heart to Him?
 What is God’s specific requirement?”
 The requirement is very simple.
 In fact, there are some people who have already given their hearts to God to varying degrees during various stages of their trials, but the vast majority of people never give their hearts over to God.
 When God tries you, He sees if your heart is with Him, with the flesh, or with Satan.
 When God tries you, He sees whether you are standing in opposition to Him or are in a position that is compatible with Him, and He also sees whether your heart is on His side.
 When you are immature and facing trials, you have little confidence, and you cannot know exactly what it is you need to do to fulfill God’s intentions, for your understanding of the truth is limited.
 However, if you can still pray to God genuinely and sincerely, and if you can be willing to give your heart over to Him, make Him your sovereign, and be willing to offer unto Him all those things that you believe to be most precious, then you will have already given God your heart.
 As you listen to more sermons and understand more of the truth, your stature will also gradually grow.
 At this time, the standard of God’s demands will not be the same as it was when you were immature; He will demand a higher standard of you.
 As people gradually give their hearts over to God, their hearts grow slowly nearer to Him; as people can genuinely grow nearer to God, then their hearts will revere Him ever more.
 What God wants is just such a heart.